Music of South Africa: Alternative rock and Afrikaans

-The early 1980s brought popular attention on alternative rock bands such as The Usual and Scooter's Union.
+The early 1980s brought widespread attention to alternative rock bands such as The Usual and Scooter's Union.
 In and around Johannesburg the growth of the independent music scene led to not just a surge of bands ranging from big names (relatively speaking) Tribe After Tribe, The Dynamics, The Softies and the Spectres through to smaller hopefuls What Colours, Days Before and No Exit, but also to the growth of a vibrant DIY fanzine scene with "Palladium" and "One Page to Many" two titles of note.

-South African alternative rock grew more mainstream with two leading bands, Asylum Kids from Johannesburg and Peach from Durban having chart success and releasing critically acclaimed albums.
+South African alternative rock became more mainstream, with two leading bands, Asylum Kids from Johannesburg and Peach from Durban, achieving chart success and releasing critically acclaimed albums.
 The burgeoning music scene around Johannesburg saw a surge of small bands, inspired and informed by the UK DIY punk ethic, form and start performing at a growing number of venues from clubs the likes of Metalbeat, Bluebeat, King of Clubs, DV8 and Dirtbox to student run venues such as GR Bozzoli Hall and later the Free People Concert on the University of the Witwatersrand campus.

-One artist of specific note to come from this era was James Phillips who was involved with several influential and important bands including Corporal Punishment; Cherry Faced Lurchers; and his Afrikaans alter ego Bernoldus Niemand (roughly translates as Bernard Nobody).
-With his Bernoldus Niemand character, James managed to cross the language division and influence a whole range of Afrikaans speaking musicians to the same punk ethic that had inspired him, and an important Afrikaans alternative rock scene grew from this influence.
+One artist of specific note to come from this era was James Phillips who was involved with several influential bands including Corporal Punishment; Cherry Faced Lurchers; and his Afrikaans alter ego Bernoldus Niemand (roughly translates as Bernard Nobody).
+Through his Bernoldus Niemand character, James managed to cross the language divide and influence a wide range of Afrikaans-speaking musicians with the same punk ethic that had inspired him; as a result, a critical Afrikaans alternative rock scene emerged from this influence.

 During this period, the only Afrikaners to achieve much mainstream fame were Anton Goosen, a rock singer-songwriter, and Bles Bridges, an imitator of American lounge singer Wayne Newton.

 Gothic rock

-In 1983, Dog Detachment was one of the earliest groups which combined Post-Punk music with elements of Gothic rock.
+In 1983, Dog Detachment was among the earliest groups to combine post-punk music with elements of gothic rock.
 South Africa's first Gothic rock band was No Friends of Harry, formed in the mid-1980s.
-Other notable bands from the second half of the 1980s are The Gathering (not to be confused with the Dutch Metal band), The Death Flowers of No-cypher, Lidice, Attic Muse, The Autumn Ritual, The Elephant Celebes and Penguins in Bondage.
+Other notable bands from the second half of the 1980s are The Gathering (not to be confused with the Dutch Metal band), The Death Flowers of No-cypher, Lidice, Attic Muse, The Autumn Ritual, The Elephant Celebes, and Penguins in Bondage.